 For ERS, employer contributions for the plan year ended March 31, 2022 were paid to System in December 2022.
-Prepaid retirement contributions as of December 31, 2022 amounted to \$28,273.
+Prepaid retirement contributions as of December 31, 2022 amounted to \$28,273 of this prepaid was reclassified as deferred outflows of resources in the Statement of Net Position.